Investor Relations

 For this reason, the OKI Group strives to minimize the impact of quality-related risks.

-10. Risks related to mergers and acquisitions (M&As) and alliances
+11. Risks related to mergers and acquisitions (M&As) and alliances

 The OKI Group pursues a wide range of efforts, including alliances with other companies, business acquisitions, and mergers of affiliate companies in Japan and overseas in areas such as research and development, manufacturing, and sales, with the aim of expanding business scope and improving management efficiency.
+We believe that these activities are effective means to strengthen the Group's business portfolio.
+They will lead to the effective utilization of management resources such as technology, customer base, and human resources possessed by both companies, thereby directly creating opportunities for sustainable business growth.

 Nevertheless, the OKI Group's business performance and financial status may be affected by failure to maintain the anticipated ties to its counterparties in such arrangements with regard to matters business strategies, the development of products and technologies, and fundraising, by unequitable contract terms or conditions, unilateral cancellation by a counterparty, breach of contract by a counterparty, or if the market targeted by M&As or alliances does not develop as expected.

-11. Risks related to environmental protection
+12. Risks related to environmental protection

 In its production activities, certain OKI Group plants use and emit chemicals and other substances that may lead to air, water, soil, or other pollution.
 The Group also generates CO2 emissions indirectly through its use of electricity and other types of energy at its plants and offices and through the use of its products by end users.